top of page

 This depends on your personal resources and finances.
 Some suggestions include:

-· Instead of writing and sending Christmas cards, donate the money to a charity instead.
+• Instead of writing and sending Christmas cards, donate the money to a charity.
 The charity, the environment, and your sanity will thank you.

 This depends on your at-home arrangement.
-I’m extremely lucky in that I have a room which is my dedicated office space.
-It is separate from the chaos of the rest of the house.
-This is the one part of the house which I always keep tidy and uncluttered.
+I’m extremely lucky to have a room which is my dedicated office space.
+It is separate from the chaos in the rest of the house, and is the one part of the house which I always keep tidy and uncluttered.

 I find it helpful to work in coffee shops some of the time.
 The change in scenery sparks my creativity, I’m less likely to be interrupted by arguments over toy dinosaurs, and paying for a coffee increases my motivation to make the best use of that time!
 Of course, the usefulness of this tip depends on your personal circumstances.